ssenmosip/mosip-temp-documentation/Registration-Client-Setup.md

    **Once all the Configurations are done run the freshclam.exe and then run clamd.exe.**

 **Installation at Desktop Machine:**
 ***
 **Zip file:**
-   1. User login to the Admin portal and download the client application ZIP file.
+   1. User login to the JFROG Binary portal and download the client application ZIP file [mosip-sw-0.*.*.zip].
    2. Once downloaded then unzip the file into a particular location.
-It contains the following structure.
+It contains the following folder structure.
       - bin : It contains the client UI and service executable in encrypted format.
       - lib : it contains the library required for the application to start.
       - prop : it contains the property file that will be used by application.